 IMLS is committed to expanding public access to IMLS-funded assets, including research data and other digital products: the assets you create with IMLS funding require careful stewardship to protect and enhance their value.
 They should be freely and readily available for use and re-use by libraries, archives, museums and the public.
 Applying these principles to the development of digital products is not straightforward; because technology is dynamic and because we do not want to inhibit innovation, the IMLS does not want to prescribe set standards and best practices that would certainly become quickly outdated.
-Instead, IMLS defines the digital assets your projects should achieve in a series of questions; your answers are used by IMLS staff and by expert peer reviewers to evaluate your proposal; and they will play a critical role in determining whether your grant will be funded.
+Instead, IMLS defines the digital assets your projects should achieve in a series of questions; your answers are used by IMLS staff and by expert peer reviewers to evaluate your application; and they will play a critical role in determining whether your grant will be funded.
 Together, your answers will comprise the basis for a work plan for your project, as they will address all the major components of the development process.
 See the Digital Stewardship Supplementary Information Form for more information.

 Data sharing is an essential component of research and expedites the translation of research results into new knowledge and practices.
-If your project involves the collection and analysis of data, we expect you to include, as part of your application, a data management plan (Part III of the Digital Stewardship Supplementary Information Form) that provides for long-term preservation and access.
+If your project involves the collection and analysis of data, we expect you to include, as part of your application, a data management plan (Part IV of the Digital Stewardship Supplementary Information Form) that provides for long-term preservation and access.
 We expect you to deposit data resulting from IMLS-funded research in a broadly accessible repository that allows the public to use the data without charge no later than the date upon which you submit your final report to IMLS.
 The data should be deposited in a machine-readable, non-proprietary digital format to maximize search, retrieval, and analysis.

 We recognize that data sharing may be complicated or limited in some cases by institutional policies; local Institutional Review Board (IRB) rules; and local, state, and federal laws and regulations, including those protecting confidentiality and personal privacy.
 The rights and privacy of people who participate in IMLS-supported research must be protected at all times.
 Thus, data intended for broader use should be free of anything that could lead to disclosure of the identity of individual participants.
 You should identify and explain the reasons for any limitations in your data management plan.

 For the purposes of this section, “data” is defined consistent with OMB guidance (please see 2 CFR 200.315).
-We reserve a royalty-free, worldwide, nonexclusive, and irrevocable right to: (1) obtain, reproduce, publish or otherwise use the data first produced under a grant; and (2) authorize others to receive, reproduce, publish, or otherwise use such data for Federal purposes.
+We reserve a royalty-free, worldwide, nonexclusive, and irrevocable right to: (1) obtain, reproduce, publish or otherwise use the data first produced under a grant; and (2) authorize others to receive, reproduce, publish, or otherwise use such data for federal purposes.